Alix1713/orm/README.md

 # Object-Relational Mapping (ORM): E-Commerce Back End
 This project is about creating an ecommerce website using back end technologies.
-I don't know what to put here because I don't understand what it doessssss
+I don't know what to put here because I don't understand what it doessssss I hate this class.
+It makes me not want to pursue a career in programming.
+I'm supposed to write a summary of something I dont comprehend here. joy. reread the notes and edit this later. add something short and one dimensional like this is an ecommerce website in insomnia to do something of some sort?

 ## Getting Started
- step one throw the computer out. done.
+ step one throw the computer out. done. find a new career.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## Needs photo here of some relevant code piece?
+What is a relevant code piece?

 ### Prerequisites
 Need to run in terminal :